Home (Blessid Union of Souls album)

-Home is the debut studio album by the American alternative rock band Blessid Union of Souls.
-It was released on March 21, 1995 on the EMI label.
-The album contains their biggest hit single, "I Believe", which reached #8 on the Billboard Hot 100.
+Home is the debut studio album by the American band Blessid Union of Souls.
+It was released on March 21, 1995, on the EMI label.
+The album contains their biggest hit single, "I Believe", which reached No. 8 on the Billboard Hot 100.
+The album peaked at No. 78 on the Billboard 200.

+Critical reception

+The Los Angeles Times determined that the band sound "like '70s camp counselors leading youthful charges through simplistic would-be anthems of unity and love."
+The Pittsburgh Post-Gazette wrote: "With mostly acoustic guitar, strings and Eliot Sloane's rich vocals and piano, the songs are consistently pretty."
+The Province opined that the "foursome drips with sticky-sweet sincerity."
+The New York Times noted that the lyrics "are as earnest as a self-help manual."